-We make it our aim at our website to provide you with all of the resources you’ll need to succeed on any exam, including the TEAS test 6.
+We make it our aim on our website to provide you with all of the resources you’ll need to succeed on any exam, including the TEAS 6 Science.
 While the contents are new, we want to provide you with as much information as possible so that you may be as better prepared as possible.
 Keep reading to find out how the Science part of the TEAS 6 has evolved and how you may properly approach its topics.

 For practice questions, visit our homepage to take the free and full TEAS practice test pack with more than 500 questions for all TEAS subtests.

 Below is the detailed information for each field.
 Let’s explore!